baybytes/proxmox-homelab/02-storage-fileserver.md

 └── Services
 ```

-This separation keeps user data and self-hosted application data logically organized.

 ---

 ## Integration with LXC Containers

-Rather than exposing physical disks directly to containers, Proxmox bind mounts are used.

-Example:
+Persistent storage is mounted on the Proxmox host and exposed to containers through bind mounts.

 ```text
 Host